KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ### Pre-conference

 ![](djangocon-us-2025-recap-images/original-house-of-pancakes-strawberry-crepes.jpg)
-I couldn't resist getting breakfast at the [Original Pancake House](https://ophchicagoland.com/original-pancake-house-gold-coast/), conspicuously located directly across from the hotel.
+I couldn't resist getting breakfast at the [Original Pancake House](https://ophchicagoland.com/original-pancake-house-gold-coast/), conspicuously located directly across from my hotel.
 The strawberry crepes were divine, and the coffee was perfectly strong.

 ![](djangocon-us-2025-recap-images/happy-times.jpg)
 Ready for an adventure